manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_vector.rst

 --------------

 First, one needs to import the class :class:`ClusterSpace
-<icetdev.core.cluster_space.ClusterSpace>` class, which is used to store
+<icet.core.cluster_space.ClusterSpace>` class, which is used to store
 information regarding a given cluster space.
 Additionally, the `ASE
 <https://wiki.fysik.dtu.dk/ase>`_ function :func:`ase.build.bulk` will be
 needed to generate the structures.